Dhruvdd/Basic_Sppech_To_Text-Api/README.md

 # Basic_Speech_To_Text-Api

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.
-I have created a basic Speech to text, which the user can say and in return, the answer will come regarding it.
+PYTHONE BASED API DO SPEECH TO TEXT THAT CAN BE USE TO BUILD CHATBOT I have created a basic Speech to text,in which user can say and in return the answer will come regarding to it.